omega-gg/vox/doc/money.md

 [vox](https://vox.omega.gg/about/instance) is a libertarian platform based on the [Motion Freedom](https://omega.gg/about/MotionFreedom) principles.
-However these principles are bound to common sense and should be made secondary if people are "starving to death".
+However these principles are bound to common sense and should be made secondary if people end up "starving to death".
 That's why we're not against advertisement per say, as long as it's done reasonably.

 The biggest gripe one could have about streaming platforms is not the fact that advertisement is present but *mandatory*, meaning that these applications or websites deliberatly work against your